 AIP manifests after puberty, especially in women (due to hormonal influences).
-Symptoms usually occur as attacks that develop over several hours or days.
-Abdominal pain, which can be severe, is the most common symptom.
-Other symptoms may include:
+Symptoms usually come as discrete attacks that develop over two or more days.
+Abdominal pain, which is associated with nausea, can be severe and occurs in most cases.

 pain in the back, arms and legs

 muscle weakness (due to effects on nerves supplying the muscles)